bcbio/bcbioR/inst/rmarkdown/templates/teaseq/skeleton/README.md

 `scripts/gex_adt_hto.sbatch` is an example of how to run this.
 It is assuming using HMS O2 cluster.

+# QC analysis

+The file `QC-01-load_data.R` helps loading the output of `cellranger` and creating the right object.
+It stores R objects in `.qs` format under a `data` folder.

+The file `QC-02-run_analysis.R` helps analyzing the object for the three type of data.

+The file `QC.Rmd` helps visualizing the analyzed data.
+It stores R objects in `.qs` format under a `data` folder.

 # DropBox

 -   In `reports/QC`